SideX-Qu/virtual-complex-grover-simulator/README.md

+# The Tomarovich-Gemini (TG) Hybrid Quantum Computing Algorithm
-# Model Cryptographic Encoder and Virtual Complex Grover Simulator (48-Qubit)
+## 48-Qubit Virtual Complex Grover Simulator with Phase-Anomaly Filtering

 This repository contains the official open-source implementation of a high-bit hybrid quantum computing simulation framework.
 The system is designed to compute the inverse of non-linear cryptographic transformations without facing the exponential "memory wall" on classical hardware.